 Equal Opportunities Statement

-The Trust encourages equal opportunity in all aspects of the Trust and Society activities without discrimination by race, ethnic origin, colour, nationality, class, religion, gender, sexuality, employment status, age or disability.
+The Trust encourages equal opportunity in all aspects of the Trust activities without discrimination by race, ethnic origin, colour, nationality, class, religion, gender, sexuality, employment status, age or disability.
 These are subject to legal requirement of Health and Safety at Work regulations and insurance restrictions for working on a construction site.
 The Trust would expect that any contractor working for the trust would have similar equal opportunity policy.